35119187/CMPG-323-Overview-35119187/README.md

 # CMPG-323-Overview-35119187
-This is the agile scrum project on IT development module.
+This is the repository for project 1.
+It provides an overview and planning of my work will be managed throughout the semester.

 ## Project Repositories